Sleep and Your Weight: What’s the Link?

 In this article

-But you're not doomed to eternal drowsiness.
-Here are a few easy tips to help you get a good night's sleep:
+But you're not doomed to be drowsy all the time.
+Here are a few easy tips:

-- Try to go to bed at the same time every night, even weekends, to give you at least 8 1/2 hours of sleep.
+- Try to go to bed at the same time every night, even weekends, to give you 8-10 hours of shut-eye.
 And as tempting as it is, avoid taking regular afternoon naps or sleeping in on weekends.
-That will help you stick to your sleep schedule.
-If you really feel like you need a nap, take a power nap of only 15 to 20 minutes to help you recharge.
+That will help you stick to your schedule.
+If you really feel like you need a rest, take a power nap of only 15 to 20 minutes to help you recharge.

 - Wind down for an hour before bedtime.
 Turn off the TV, video games, computer, and cell phones.
-Stop texting!
-Stop cramming for your test.
+Stop texting, too.
+Also stop cramming for any tests.
 Instead, read or listen to calm music to chill you out so you can fall asleep.

 - Try not to have big meals (where you feel uncomfortably full) or heavy snacks right before bed.
-Avoid anything fatty or spicy that could keep your stomach working overtime to digest it.
-If you're going to have a snack, choose a food that can promote sleep.
-Sleep-inducing light snacks include a glass of milk, a small bowl of cereal, or a half of a sandwich.
+Avoid anything fatty or spicy that could keep your stomach working overtime.
+If you're going to have a snack, choose something that can help you sleep, like a glass of milk, a small bowl of cereal, or a half a sandwich.

-- Do not have caffeine after 5 p.m.
-Its effects can last up to seven hours.
+- Don't have caffeine after 5 p.m.
+It can take up to 7 hours to wear off.

 - Keep your bedroom quiet and dark.
-Consider having no TV in your room.
+And take the TV out of your room.

-If you still can't sleep, tell your parents that you're having trouble falling asleep or staying asleep so they can help you or take you to a doctor.
+If you still can't sleep, tell your parents so they can help you or take you to a doctor.

 WebMD Medical Reference